simmsb/inkview-rs/README.md

 just --list
 ```

-Then run the following recipe to install the `armv7-unknown-linux-gnueabi` rustc target and `cargo-zigbuild`:
+Then execute the following to install the `armv7-unknown-linux-gnueabi` rustc target and `cargo-zigbuild`:

 ```bash
 just prerequisites